KuangenZhang/Environmental-classification/README.md

 python classification.py
 ```

-I just uploaded the environmental classification algorithm because I think it should be the most useful part.
-If you want me to upload the image preprocessing and environmental parameter estimation part, please leave a message in the issue or send an email to me directly.
+The image preprocessing and environmental parameter estimation codes are contained in EFRS_simu.zip

 ## Contact